ChristophHill/TMS-fMRI_strategic_interaction/README.md

 * Influence Mixture (Mixture model between Influence Learning and Mixed-Equilibrium)

 You will need to specify in Get_ModelEstimates.R which of these models you wish to estimate and what parameters to monitor.

+I have tried to simplify and anote the code in the clearest way possible.
+And it should all run out of the box provided you have the prerequisit packages up and running.
+For Windows users, you will need to replace '/' by '\' in the path directories.
+If you discover bugs or errors, please let me know.